commonknowledge/articles/README.md

 50. Decisions at general meetings shall be made by passing resolutions:

-1. Decisions involving an alteration to articles that have been Entrenched in accordance with section 22 of the Act require the approval of 100% of the Members.
+   a.
+Decisions involving an alteration to articles that have been Entrenched in accordance with section 22 of the Act require the approval of 100% of the Members.
-1. The following decisions must be made by special resolution:
+   b.
+The following decisions must be made by special resolution:
-   1. Decisions involving an alteration to the Articles of the Cooperative, except where an article is Entrenched as detailed above;
+      i.
+Decisions involving an alteration to the Articles of the Cooperative, except where an article is Entrenched as detailed above;
-   2. Decisions to expel Members;
+      ii.
+Decisions to expel Members;
-   3. Decisions to dispose assets of the Cooperative equivalent in value to one-third of the Cooperative’s last published balance sheet, as detailed in these Articles;
+      iii.
+Decisions to dispose assets of the Cooperative equivalent in value to one-third of the Cooperative’s last published balance sheet, as detailed in these Articles;
-   4. The decision to wind up the Cooperative;
+      iv.
+The decision to wind up the Cooperative;
-   5. Other decisions which are required so by statute.
+      v.
+Other decisions which are required so by statute.
-1. All other decisions shall be made by ordinary resolution.
+  c.
+All other decisions shall be made by ordinary resolution.

-1. A special resolution is one passed by a majority of not less than 75% of votes cast at a general meeting and an ordinary resolution is one passed by a simple majority (51%) of votes cast.
+51. A special resolution is one passed by a majority of not less than 75% of votes cast at a general meeting and an ordinary resolution is one passed by a simple majority (51%) of votes cast.

-1. Resolutions may be passed at general meetings or by written resolution.
+52. Resolutions may be passed at general meetings or by written resolution.

-1. A written resolution passed by Members shall be effective if it has been passed in accordance with the requirements of the Act which includes sending a copy of the proposed resolution to every Member.
+53. A written resolution passed by Members shall be effective if it has been passed in accordance with the requirements of the Act which includes sending a copy of the proposed resolution to every Member.
 Written resolutions may comprise several copies to which one or more Members have signified their agreement.

-1. A written resolution shall be deemed to have been passed if, within 28 days of the written resolution’s circulation date:
+54. A written resolution shall be deemed to have been passed if, within 28 days of the written resolution’s circulation date:

    a) Written approval has been received from at least 75% of the Members where the resolution is a special resolution;
    b) Written approval has been received from at least 51% of the Members where the resolution is an ordinary resolution.

-1. In accordance with the Companies Acts, resolutions to remove a Director or auditor (or their equivalent) of the Cooperative before the end of their period of office shall not be passed by written resolution.
+55. In accordance with the Companies Acts, resolutions to remove a Director or auditor (or their equivalent) of the Cooperative before the end of their period of office shall not be passed by written resolution.

 ## **Directors**